Drooping Lower Eyelid: Causes, Types, Diagnosis & Treatment

 FAQs About Drooping Eyelids and Ectropion

-Is ectropion only age-related?
+Is ectropion only caused by aging?

-Can drooping eyelids affect vision?
+Can a drooping lower eyelid affect my vision?

 Are non-surgical treatments effective long-term?